-Beginning players are encouraged to attend Beginning Pickleball classes here at Jojoba.
-Please call 4511 during the fall, winter and spring to schedule.
 In this post you will learn about the first two shots of the game and how you can practice them on your own (which we highly recommend).
-When you come to the courts during drop in play from 8:00 to 10:00 please be aware that Courts 1 and 2 are for more "competitive" play and Court 3 is for "recreational" play so you should head down to Court 4 which is for more "social" play and for beginners.
+When you come to the courts during drop in play from 8:00 to 10:00 please be aware that Courts 1, 2 and 3 are for "recreational" play and Court 4 is for more "competitive" play.
 We may not always be able to accommodate brand new beginners but whenever possible at least one of us will work with you.
 If you are able to hang around until after 10:00 then some of the more experienced players may be willing to stay and help you get started in this fun game.
+Beginning players are also encouraged to arrange for some Pickleball lessons from any of the following experienced players here at Jojoba.
+You may call from any park phone.

 In this post: